Disclaimer: I do not own Naruto or Mass Effect.

 "Incoming in two minutes!" shouted Falnya.

 "Yes ma'am."
 Lila began to steer the ship out of the meteor's path.
-It was almost too close for comfort, but the ship was able to get out of the way just as the thing passed.
-"We're clear, Captain!"
-She announced.
+They all watched the screen as the meteor flew closer and closer towards them.
+It was almost too close for comfort and for a moment, it looked like they would be hit by the meteor.
+But the ship was able to get out of the way just as the thing passed.
+"We're clear, Captain!" she announced.

 "Good."
 Now all they could was watched as the meteor went into the atmosphere.

-"Captian, I think the force of the thrusters did something.
-The meteor's trajectory has changed!"
+"Captain, the meteor's trajectory has changed!"
 Falnya stated her eyes still on the screen in front of her.

 She whipped her head over to look at her XO.
-"Where's it going to land?"
+"What?
+Was it something we did?"

 "From what this thing is telling, it's going to crash about five miles outside of the Serrice Republic."

-"Understood, Captain," The XO acknowledged.
-She quickly left the bridge in order to find a comm room.
+"Understood, Captain," the XO acknowledged.
+She quickly left the bridge in order to reach the comm room.

 Codex Entry (Humanity and the Systems Alliance): SHINOBI

-The best description that's fits the Shinobi is "Humanity's answer to the Asari Commando."
-It is unknown on how long the shinobi have been on Earth, but according to sources they have been there a long time.
+The best description that fits the shinobi would be "Humanity's answer to the Asari Commando."
+It is unknown on how long the shinobi have been on Earth.
+According to sources shinobi have been in the Elemental Counties almost as long as there are Elemental Countries.

-While originally warriors who were clannish and fought for whoever paid them, they were eventually organized into what is now known as Hidden Villages.
-They then became what could be closely called "organized mercenaries", however shinobi take great offense at being called that, so the phrase was soon forgotten.
-A team of shinobi (the standard number of people on a team is four, it can be bigger or smaller) would accept a mission from clients who would pay them in accordance with the difficulty of the mission (See: Shinobi Ranking) in order to complete the mission.
+While originally warriors who were clannish and fought for whoever paid them, they were eventually organized into what is now known as Hidden Villages, the first of which became known as Konohagakure (Elemental: Village Hidden by Tree Leaves).
+Other Hidden Villages follow, the prominent others being Sunagakure, Iwagakure, Kirigakure, and Kumogakure.
+They then became what could be closely called "organized mercenaries," by one turian general (both and the Systems Alliance took great offense at being called that, so the phrase was quickly forgotten).
+A team of shinobi (the standard number of people on a team is four, but it can be bigger or smaller) would accept a mission from clients who would pay them in accordance with the difficulty of the mission (See: Shinobi Ranking) in order to complete the mission.

-Shinobi use an energy called charka to assist them in their mission.
-This energy allows them to perform extraordinary feats, such as running the side of a tree or building without fear of falling off, or walking across water without falling in.
-Shinobi also use chakra to perform attacks known as Jutsu, which range from creating a fireball from the mouth to casting an illusion so horrible that the person caught in it would kill themselves.
-There has been some claim that chakra is just another form of biotics (which was proven false after comparing the two energy readings).
+A clear point of a shinobi is their ability to use chakra.
+Use of chakra allows them to perform extraordinary feats, such as running the side of a tree or building without fear of falling off, or walking across water without falling in.
+Shinobi also use chakra to perform attacks known as Jutsu, which can range from creating a fireball from the mouth to casting an illusion so horrible that the person caught in it would kill themselves.
+According to stories and reports, there have been jutsu that were powerful enough to reshape an entire landscape, or destroy it if it mishandled.

 Author's note: Thank you for all the reviews you've sent me.